Sjord/Sjord.github.io/_posts/2019-05-15-cracking-password-hashes-in-yclas.md

     57e1df5adde8bc160e777cae78fda3ed6dba58a30e4b336a66149d94256094c6:rax96tpzb5%mx*up

 Then we use hashcat mode 1460, HMAC-SHA256 (key = $salt).
 This cracks the hashes, and we obtain the plaintext passwords of other users.

+## Conclusion

+By combining two vulnerabilities we can obtain the passwords for other users.
+Administrator privileges are required, and the attack is complex, loud and slow.
+Even so, it may yield a password of an administrator, which can be interesting if the password is reused somewhere else.

+The path traversal vulnerability [was solved by validating the date format](https://github.com/yclas/yclas/pull/2882).